September 15, 2021

 Mostly we treat roofs with Bio Cleanze only but on the illustrated garage roof Lightning Cleanze turned out to be the most effective treatment, not least because the customer wanted a rapid result.

 The photo at the top of this post shows the completed asbestos sheeted garage roof that we treated with Lightning Cleanze.
-The photo below shows three stages of the work in progress, so you can see what we were faced with and how the job progressed.
+The photo below shows three preliminary stages of the work in progress, so you can see what we were faced with and how the job progressed.

 It's always good working practice to check the material of the slates you intend treating because some older man-made artificial slates (often called "composite" slates) include asbestos.The asbestos is included in the fibre cement the slates are made from.